cartacioS/MLADS2020-AutoML/automl-forecasting-lab.md

 If you are new to Data Science, automated ML will help you get jumpstarted by simplifying machine learning model building.
 It abstracts you from needing to perform model selection, hyperparameter selection and in one step creates a high quality trained model for you to use.

 If you are an experienced data scientist, automated ML will help increase your productivity by intelligently performing the model and hyperparameter selection for your training and generates high quality models much quicker than manually specifying several combinations of the parameters and running training jobs.
 Automated ML provides visibility and access to all the training jobs and the performance characteristics of the models to help you further tune the pipeline if you desire.

+# Lab agenda
+* Introduction to the studio UI
+* Creating a compute instance
+* Running a python code automated ML experiment
+* Understanding forecasting parameters and concepts
+* Train, evaluate, and deploy your model
+* Easily perform these steps again in a no-code experience

 ## The studio and automated ML authoring experience
 Azure ML has a suite of authoring experiences in a user-interface format in [the studio](https://ml.azure.com).